alxrens/Twilight/readme.md

 ```
 for now we're using slash command.
   - about : back story of this bot.
+  - anilist : search some info about anime.
   - aniquote : get random anime quote.
   - archillect : get stimulating image powered by Archillect.
   - dank : get those dank meme boi.